 The vas deferens will be approached through a small opening in the midline.
 Then, by going through several layers of tissues.
 The vas deferens is identify and brought out through the small opening created by the use of other instrument other than cutting through.
 This is called the non-scalpel vasectomy.
 The vas deferens can be occluded by tying with an absorbable suture and cut, a clip can be applied or by the use of electrocautery.

 - Collection of blood clot in the scrotum

 - Pain which could be immediate or persistent chronic pain.
 This usually follows a nerve injury during the operation.

 - Atrophy of the testis can occur as a rare late complication when its blood supply is compromised during the operation.

 - Formation of sperm granuloma which is a small painful nodule at the cut end of the vas deferens near the testis.

 When at home after the procedure, the man should lie down, stay quiet for the remainder of the day, and avoid heavy lifting or exercise for a few days.
 Ice pack can be applied intermittently to help with pain and swelling.
 You should call your doctor when you observe any of the above complications.

 It should be noted that the man still remains fertile and can impregnate a woman after the vasectomy procedure.
 To avoid this, additional contraception such as condom is required until sterility is confirmed.
-Normal sexual activity without additional contraception can begin after two consecutive seminal fluid analysis results done four to six apart shows no sperm in the test sample.
-This can take up to ten to twelve weeks to achieve.
+Normal sexual activity without additional contraception can begin after 20 ejaculations or two consecutive seminal fluid analysis results done four to six weeks apart shows no sperm in the test sample.
+It can take up to ten to twelve weeks to achieve sterility.